vividos/Svg.Skia.Forms/Documentation.md

 #### File Path

-You can also speficy the path to an image using a file path, just like when referencing platform-specific images in Xamarin.Forms' `Image` control:
+You can also specify the path to an image using a file path, just like when referencing platform-specific images in Xamarin.Forms' `Image` control:

     <ssf:SvgImage Source="Assets/colibri.svg"